 Thank you Paula!

 We love pork at our house and I’m always looking for new ways to cook it.
-These pork chops will be a crowd pleaser for sure.
+These pork chops were loved by everyone.
+It’s a keeper.

 Thank you Kelly! 🙂 I appreciate it.

-This looks delicious!
-Those sautéed onions and mushrooms are like icing on a good cake!
+This was delicious!
+Not only are the chops moist but those sautéed onions and mushrooms are like icing on a good cake!

 Hehe.
 My thoughts exactly Denise!

 Comfort food indeed!
-Your pork chops look beautiful!
-The onion and mushroom sauce truly complete this whole dish…looks so good.
-You’ve made me hungry now!
+This pork chop recipe is so flavorful and moist!
+The onion and mushroom sauce truly complete this whole dish.

 Hehe.
 Thanks Tammy, I appreciate it!

-Oh yes, pork chops looks really moist and absolutely delicious!
-That onion and mushroom sauce with pork chops in winning meal.
+Oh yes, these pork chops were really moist and absolutely delicious!
+That onion and mushroom sauce with pork chops is outstanding.

 Thank you Jo.
 It’s one of our family favorites.

 Juicy chops?!
 Lord yes!!!
-These look incredible – thank you for the easy to follow instructions!
+These were incredible – thank you for the easy to follow instructions!

 You’re welcome.
 Thanks so much Aline!!